A computer algebra package for bivariate asymptotics with explicit error terms: Introduction

+Again, we tackle this problem using a Mellin transform strategy.
+In this case, Stirling's formula can be used in the range where $k$ is ``small'' to find suitable approximations of the binomial coefficient $\binom{2n}{n-k}$.

 As we will see, the problem is complicated in this particular instance by the occurrence of nontrivial cancellations, making precise estimates challenging.
-The asymptotic formula (that will be proven in the following)
+The asymptotic formula (that will be proven in this paper)

 shows that the answer to the question of B\'ona and DeJonge is affirmative for \emph{sufficiently large} $n$.
 However, the $o$-notation hides an error term that is potentially huge for small values of $n$, so it is not clear what ``sufficiently large'' means.
-In order to show that $p_n$ is increasing for \emph{all} $n \geq 3$, we will have to prove a version of~\eqref{eq:asymptotics} with \emph{explicit error bounds}.
-To this end, we present a new package for the computer mathematics system SageMath~\cite{SageMath} that enhances the core implementation of asymptotic expansions, and in particular the arithmetic with SageMath's analogue of $O$-terms with explicit error bounds, called $B$-terms.
-See Section~\ref{sec:bterms} for a guided tour through the features of our package.
-We then demonstrate the practical usage of our package in Section~\ref{sec:asymptotics} in which we derive the desired explicit bounds for $F(n)$.
+In order to show that $p_n$ is increasing for \emph{all} $n \geq 3$, we are once again interested in finding a quantified version of the asymptotic expansion.
+Again, our SageMath package proves to be very helpful.
+Details are presented in Section~\ref{sec:bona-dejonge}, including all of the code responsible for the calculations that ultimately yield explicit error bounds for the asymptotic expansion of $F(n)$.